-Last Updated: July 21, 2017
+Last Updated: July 3, 2019

 We tend to associate quality Japanese food with excessive spending but that’s not always the case.
-Being a total overly-passionate individual for Japanese food, I decided that I need to source for quality and affordable Japanese joints in Singapore to sustain my insatiable appetite.
+Being a total overly-passionate individual for Japanese food, I decided that I needed to source for quality and affordable Japanese joints in Singapore to sustain my insatiable appetite.

 Nestled in China Square Central, Koji serves up a trusty meal that comes with a side of salad and miso soup.
-Other than bara chirashi, it does serve relatively affordable sushi sets that ranges from $9 – $23.
+Other than sashimi rice bowls, it does serve relatively affordable sushi sets that range from S$9 to S$23.

 If you’re heading there for lunch, be careful of the crowd as it is very popular amongst the CBD dwellers.
 Other than that, knock yourself out.

 Teppei needs no introduction.
-We all know how fully booked they can get, we all know how much in advance we need to try and get a seat, we all know how much quality it serves and we also know how affordable it is considering its’ quality.
+We all know how fully booked they can get, we all know how much in advance we need to try and get a seat.
+We also know how affordable it is considering its quality.

 Hana Hana is also owned by the same group as Teppei and is situated literally beside Teppei sharing the same space (at #01-17), and offers the same great value of Japanese food.
-Teppei of course, is known for their dinner omakases but Hana Hana is a great substitute during lunch.
+Teppei of course is known for their dinner omakases but Hana Hana is a great substitute during lunch.

 Walk-ins are available for lunch but dinner reservations have to be made months in advance for Teppei.
 Yes, months, because they are that good.